 Another theory is that hiccups are a leftover from when we were developing in utero.
-Fetal hiccups have been documented in many mammalian species.
-It could be that hiccuping in the womb is a way of test-driving the breathing muscles.
+Researchers have documented fetal hiccups in many mammalian species.
+It’s possible that hiccuping in the womb is a way of test-driving the breathing muscles.

 How Can You Get Rid of Dog Hiccups?

 Dog hiccups usually go away on their own.
 There are, of course, many myths about how to get rid of human hiccups, such as holding your breath, pulling on your tongue, or being scared.
 But no one knows whether these really work.